-When it comes to wet filtration, our customers always have plenty of questions; and as an expert in engineered filtration, Micronics is always happy to answer these questions.
+When it comes to wet filtration, our customers always have plenty of questions; and as an expert in engineered filtration, Micronics is always happy to answer any filter cloth selection questions you may have.
 Today we’re addressing one of the topics we get asked about most often, and that is around filter cloth, one of the key ingredients to an efficient, cost-effective filter press operation.
 Our customers come from a wide range of industries, so they’re frequently asking how the choice of filter cloth will impact their unique operation.
 Perhaps you are wondering this very same thing.
 Take a moment to review the filter cloth fabric options available to you, and the innovative processes we employ in filter cloth manufacturing at Micronics.
 As you read, you might get an idea of what characteristics you are looking for to optimize your filter press operation, so we can design a custom filter cloth that exceeds your performance expectations.

 Yarn Fiber Materials, Filament Types & Yarn Designs